How credits work

 300 credits / mo

-Roughly 150 AI turns, free, every month.
+Roughly 150 in-depth AI turns, free, every month.
 Enough to plan something real — a weekend, a small project.
-Past the base, Pango drops to a lighter model and the chat keeps going for free.
+When your Focus credits run out, the in-depth work pauses till next month; quick replies and chatting with each other keep going.

 Credit blocks